vmlrodrigues/pocketsmith_ruby_client/README.md

 # pocketsmith_ruby_client

-PocketsmithRubyClient - the Ruby gem for the PocketSmith
+PocketsmithClient - the Ruby gem for the PocketSmith

 The PocketSmith API